The Blue Planet

 0/5

-The narration is professional and educational, with no use of inappropriate language or profanity.
+The narration is professional and educational throughout, with no instances of foul or inappropriate language.

 Alcohol, Drugs & Smoking